saffe/go-saffe-react-js/README.md

       onTimeout={() => console.log('')} // callback function called when the capture ends for timeout extraData={{ // optional extra configuration
         settings: {
-          primaryColor: '#ff0000', // primary color for the capture interface
+          primaryColor: '#00ABAB', // primary color for the capture interface
-          secondaryColor: '#00ff00', // secondary color for the capture interface
+          secondaryColor: '#6A6A6A', // secondary color for the capture interface
-          lang: 'pt' // language for the capture interface },
+          lang: 'en' // language for the capture interface },
         sendResultsTo: {
           media: 'email', // media type for sending results
-          email: 'user@example.com' // email address to send results to }
+          email: 'valid_email@domain.com' // email address to where results should be sent }
       }}
     />